• Skip to primary navigation

 Instructions

 • In the meantime, cook the pasta according to the package directions.
-Drain and set aside.
+Once cooked, drain and set it aside.

-• Place all the vegan cheese ingredients in a blender (including the cooked potatoes and carrots) and blend until smooth.
+• Put all the vegan cheese sauce ingredients, including the cooked potatoes and carrots, into a blender and blend until smooth.

 Stovetop version:

-• Mix the cooked pasta and the vegan cheese in the pot.
-Reheat the mixture for 1 or 2 minutes if needed and serve immediately.
+• Combine the cooked pasta with the vegan cheese sauce in the pot.
+Reheat the mixture for 1-2 minutes if necessary, then serve immediately.

 Baked version:

-• To make the breadcrumb topping just mix the breadcrumbs and melted vegan butter in a small bowl until well combined.
-Set aside.
+• To prepare the breadcrumb topping, simply combine the breadcrumbs and melted vegan butter in a small bowl until thoroughly mixed.
+Set it aside.

 Notes